Foreman: Oh, yeah. In the hall on the way to the jury room.

-- The Flash (2014): Barry mentions on the third episode that (because the evidence wouldn't make sense otherwise, understandably because it was impossible to believe that a speedster from the future could have done it) the case to convict Dr. Henry Allen for the murder of his wife was so iron-clad that it only took the jury 52 minutes to declare him guilty.
+- The Flash (2014): Barry mentions in the third episode that (because the evidence wouldn't make sense otherwise, understandably because it was impossible to believe that a speedster from the future could have done it) the case to convict Dr. Henry Allen for the murder of his wife was so ironclad that it only took the jury 52 minutes to declare him guilty.

 - Tokusou Sentai Dekaranger: Subverted.
 The Dekarangers' Licenses have a special mode that sends all known evidence and current bioreadings to "the highest court in the galaxy", getting a verdict back in eight seconds.
-The subversion comes from the "Ten Years Later" reunion special, which explains that the court handling the judgements is on a planet surrounded by a temporal distortion... so for every case, they've actually spent eight months deliberating.
+The subversion comes from the "Ten Years Later" reunion special, which explains that the court handling the judgments is on a planet surrounded by a temporal distortion...so for every case, they've actually spent eight months deliberating.

 - In the penultimate track of Pink Floyd's "The Wall", the deliberation is skipped altogether.